AWI grower networks

 AWI's grower networks are fundamental to the spread of new ideas, continuing education and the adoption of best practice.

 There are no items in your cart.

-Australian Sheep Breeding Values (ASBVs) for Breech Wrinkle, Breech Cover and Dag - the key traits related to flystrike - are now available for many sires on the MERINOSELECT service.
+Australian Sheep Breeding Values (ASBVs) for the key traits related to flystrike (Breech Wrinkle, Breech Cover and Dag) are now available for many sires through MERINOSELECT.

 Bare breech of the ram, Cojak from Calcookara Stud, SA.

 Information and results from research into breech strike genetics is available from the latest AWI’s Breech Flystrike RD&E Technical Update:

 Learn more about AWI’s commitment to breech flystrike prevention